Hyperextended Elbow Recovery Time: Prevention and Treatment

 While not all elbow hyperextension injuries can be avoided, some can be by following these tips:

 - Strengthen your arm muscles.
 When your arm muscles are weak, more stress is put on your elbows when lifting objects.
 Perform arm-strengthening exercises several times each week to prevent many types of elbow injuries.

-- Ask for help when lifting extra-heavy items.
+- Ask for help when lifting extra heavy items.
 Never be afraid to inform your employer that an object you are instructed to lift is simply too heavy to lift by yourself.
-Your employer would rather you ask for help then experience a workplace injury.
+Your employer would rather you ask for help than experience a workplace injury.